The best budget electric bikes

 The best budget electric bikes at a glance:

-Best overall budget option: Electric City Bike ELOPS 120e Low Frame - View offer on Decathlon
+Best overall budget electric bike: Electric City Bike ELOPS 120e Low Frame - View offer on Decathlon

 Best budget motor: Pendleton Somerby E - Mint 2021 - Electric Hybrid Bike - View offer on Tredz

-Best range: Raleigh Stow-E-Way Electric Folding Bike 2022 - View offer on Halfords
+Best budget electric bike for range: Raleigh Stow-E-Way Electric Folding Bike 2022 - View offer on Halfords

-Best additions: Raleigh Array Crossbar Electric Hybrid Bike 2022 - View offer on Tredz
+Best budget electric bike for additions: Raleigh Array Crossbar Electric Hybrid Bike 2022 - View offer on Tredz

 There are different types of batteries and motors, each has its benefits and downsides, and there are, of course, motors at the bottom of the range which are cheaper and those at a higher range which are more expensive.
 The challenge on a budget eBike is to find a frame and bike which has good specs and is coupled with a motor and batteries that make it worthwhile.